7 Areas of Life to Set Goals in to Balance Your Life

 People frequently set big goals for themselves, only to discover that they have made no progress toward them.

 At the same time, the approaching deadline causes much more stress because you have the impression that the goal is unattainable.
 This, in turn, removes the motivation to act.
+To achieve a large goal, you must create an action plan rather than a deadline.

 Of course, this may change, and depending on the long-term complexity of the goal, you may feel that it’s actually enough to partially achieve the originally set goal at some point.